Laminate Flooring Cost

 What does this mean?

-This means it will not become faded from sunlight, nor will it change colour over time.
-As a result of the resin top layer, laminate flooring will not only retain its aesthetic appeal over a long period of time but it will also be protected to a high standard from knocks and chips.
+It will not fade from sunlight or change colour over time.
+As a result of the resin top layer, laminate flooring will not only retain its aesthetic appeal over a long period but will also be protected to a high standard from knocks and chips.

 Cost Efficiency

-When comparing the prices of solid wood, or even tile, taking into account the labour costs for installation, you cannot beat the cost savings of using laminate.
+When comparing the prices of solid wood, or even tile, considering the labour costs for installation, you cannot beat the cost savings of using laminate.

 On average, laminate is around 50% the price of the solid wood alternative.
 If not installed using the DIY route, tile laminate is up to 70% cheaper than real tiles.